Homotopy theory of symmetric powers: Transfer of model structures

 \item The flatness of $S$ transfers.
 The flatness of $\C$ transfers to $\D$ if $\D$ is pretty small and h-monoidal.

 \item If $G$ also preserves filtered colimits then the monoid axiom transfers from~$\C$ to~$\D$. \end{enumerate} \xprop

-\pf \refit{transfer.i.monoidal} and \refit{transfer.flat} are shown exactly the same way as their symmetric counterparts, see Parts \refit{transfer.symmetric.i.monoidal} and \refit{transfer.symmetric.flat} of \refth{transfer.symmetric.monoidal}, using \refth{power.weakly.saturated} instead.
+\pf \refit{transfer.i.monoidal} and~\refit{transfer.flat} are shown exactly the same way as their symmetric counterparts, see Parts~\refit{transfer.symmetric.i.monoidal} and~\refit{transfer.symmetric.flat} of \refth{transfer.symmetric.monoidal}, using \refth{power.weakly.saturated} instead.

-\refit{transfer.monoid.axiom}: The preservation of colimits under $\t_{\D}$ and \refpr{transfer.basic}\refit{transfer.cofibrations}, the assumption that $G$ preserves the weak saturation, the Hopf adjunction property, and the monoid axiom for $\C$ give inclusions
+\refit{transfer.monoid.axiom}: The preservation of colimits under $\t_{\D}$ and \refpr{transfer.basic}\refit{transfer.cofibrations}, the assumption that $G$ preserves the weak saturation, the Hopf adjunction property, and the monoid axiom for~$\C$ imply

 \xpf

 The following theorem shows that the three symmetricity properties interact well with transfers.
 It is the symmetric counterpart of \refpr{transfer.monoidal}.